Back to AI lexicon

 Who should define and own KRIs for AI?

-Risk management, compliance teams, and AI engineering teams should collaborate to define KRIs.
-Ownership of KRIs should match who has the ability to act on the risks detected.
+Risk management, compliance teams and AI engineering teams should collaborate to define KRIs.
+Ownership should match who has the ability to act on the risks detected.

 Can open-source AI models have KRIs?

-Yes.
-Even if the model is open-source, once it is adapted and used in production, the organization is responsible for monitoring risks and defining KRIs.
+Once a model is adapted and used in production, the company is responsible for monitoring risks and defining KRIs, regardless of the model's origin.

 Summary

-Key risk indicators for AI are vital for maintaining control over dynamic, high-impact systems.
-They provide early warnings that allow organizations to manage threats before they grow into serious problems.
-With the right KRIs in place, AI governance becomes more proactive, auditable, and aligned with both operational goals and regulatory expectations.
+Key risk indicators for AI help companies maintain control over dynamic, high-impact systems.
+They provide early warnings that allow teams to manage threats before they grow into serious problems.
+With the right KRIs in place, AI governance becomes more proactive, auditable and aligned with both operational goals and regulatory expectations.